Groupoids, imaginaries and internal covers

-\<{example} \lbl{g-triv} Suppose $\fG$ has a single isomorphism class, and each $G_a$ is trivial.
+\<{example} \lbl{g-triv} Suppose each $G_a$ is trivial.
 Then for each $a,b \in \ObG$ $\MorG(a,b)$ consists of a unique morphism.
 In this case if $F:\fG \to Def(U)$ is a definable functor, one can interpret without parameters a set $S$, definably isomorphic to each $F(a)$. \rm

-\prf Let
+Let

-\eprf \>{example}
+\>{example}

 \<{example} \lbl{ab} If $\fG$ is Abelian, then the $G_a$ are all canonically isomorphic, and one can interpret without parameters a single group, isomorphic to all $G_a$. \>{example} \proof As in \ref{g-triv}: the maps $G_a \to G_b$, being unique up to conjugacy, are in this case in fact unique.